swansonk14/SyntheMol/docs/mcts/antibiotics.md

 # Generating Novel Antibiotics with SyntheMol-MCTS

-Instructions for generating antibiotic candidates for _Acinetobacter baumannii_ using SyntheMol-MCTS from the paper [TODO](TODO).
+Instructions for generating antibiotic candidates for _Acinetobacter baumannii_ using SyntheMol-MCTS from the paper [Generative AI for designing and validating easily synthesizable and structurally novel antibiotics](https://www.nature.com/articles/s42256-024-00809-7).

 This includes instructions for processing antibiotics data, training antibacterial activity prediction models, generating molecules with SyntheMol, and selecting candidates.
 Assumes relevant data has already been downloaded (see [docs/README.md](README.md)).